Straubing Tigers

 The Straubing Tigers are a professional men's ice hockey team, based in Straubing, Germany, that competes in the Deutsche Eishockey Liga.
-Straubing plays its home games at the Eisstadion am Pulverturm, which has a capacity of 5,800 spectators.
+Straubing plays its home games at the Eisstadion am Pulverturm, which has a capacity of 5,635 spectators.

 Promoted to the DEL in 2006, and operating with one of the league's smallest budgets, the team could finish no better than twelfth before the 2011–12 DEL season, when it reached the semi-finals of the playoffs.
-Their greatest success so far is the qualification for the Champions Hockey League seasons 2020–21 (cancelled due to the COVID-19 pandemic) and 2022-23.
-Straubing finished first in the CHL group stage and reached the round of 16 against Frölunda HC.
+Their greatest success so far is the qualification for the Champions Hockey League seasons 2020–21 (cancelled due to the COVID-19 pandemic), 2022-23 and 2024-25.
+In 2022-23, Straubing finished first in the CHL group stage and reached the round of 16 against Frölunda HC.

 History

 Bann Straubing (1941–1943)

 In 1941, the then 14-year-old Max Pielmaier and his friends Max Pellkofer and Harry Poiger founded the first hockey team in Straubing.
-The first official game took place on the first of February 1942 in Hof and was lost by a score of 0:1.
+The first official game took place on the first of February 1942 in Hof, which Straubing lost by a score of 0:1.
 In the following year there were several games against other Bavarian teams.
-The game against Landshut on 31 January.
-1943 was the last game during the second World War, because the young players also had to join the military after that.
+The game against Landshut on 31 January 1943 was the last game during the Second World War, as the younger players had to join the military after that.

 TSV 1861 Straubing (1946–1981)

 After the end of the war the players of Bann Straubing decided to join the TSV 1861 Straubing.
 Their home games were played on a pond near the medieval Pulverturm (powder tower) in Straubing where the ice stadium Eisstadion am Pulverturm is located today.

 The construction of the Eisstadion am Pulverturm began in 1967 and consisted of an open ice rink surrounded by stands.
 The first game in the new arena was played on the 13.
 November 1967 against Preussen Berlin.
-The TSV Straubing started their first Season in the Kunsteis-Bayernliga where they got to the second place.
+The TSV Straubing started their first season in the Kunsteis-Bayernliga where they finished in second place.
 The TSV Straubing rose to the Regionalliga (3. league) in 1970 and the Oberliga (2. league) in 1971, but had to go back to the third league when the 2nd Bundesliga, which replaced the Oberliga, was founded with fewer teams than the Oberliga had.
-They got back to the 2nd Bundesliga in 1975 when they won the playoff finals against the EV Regensburg.
+They got back to the 2nd Bundesliga in 1975 when they won the playoff finals against EV Regensburg.